knightjdr/gatsby-starter-scientist/README.md

 ## Development server

 `npm run develop` will start a local development server that you can access from `http://localhost:8000`.
-Any changes you make to project files will be automatically reflected at the development site.
+Any changes you make to project files will be automatically reflected in your browser.

 Any changes you make will only affect files on your local machine.
 It is a good idea to sync those changes with GitHub.
 This can be done from the command line by committing your changes